c21/Solution-to-K-and-R/Readme.md

 9. sizeof is an operator

-10.C, like most languages, does not specify the order in which the operands of
+10. C, like most languages, does not specify the order in which the operands of
    an operator are evaluated.
 (The exceptions are &&, ||, ?:, and ',')